haraka/haraka-plugin-geoip/README.md

 public IP of your mail server.
 If Haraka is bound to a private IP, net\_utils will attempt to determine your public IP.
 If that doesn't work, edit config/smtp.ini and set `public_ip`.

+- show\_city

+show city data in logs and headers.
+City data is less accurate than country.

+- show\_region in logs and headers.
+Regional data are US states, Canadian provinces and such.

 Set a connection result to true if the distance exceeds this many kilometers.